-Firstly, be prepared.
-It’s useful to keep a printed copy of your policy details in your car or downloaded to your phone.
-Then, if your car breaks down, all you need to do is call your breakdown provider.
-They will take down the details of where you are and roughly what the problem is, and then send a mechanic out to you.
+Using your breakdown insurance is simple.
+Keep a copy of your policy details in your car or downloaded to your phone.
+If your car breaks down, all you need to do is call your breakdown provider.
+They’ll take details of where you are and what the problem is, then send out a mechanic.

-Depending on the nature of the problem, and your level of cover, the mechanic will either fix the issue there and then or send you and your vehicle to a nearby garage.
+Depending on the nature of the problem and your level of cover, the mechanic will either fix the issue at the roadside, or tow you and your vehicle to a nearby garage or your chosen destination.